5 of the best entertainment shows

 We’ve already had one helping of BGT this year (the 13th series saw Colin Thackery take the top prize), but the talent show is back thanks to its brand new spin-off show, Britian’s Got Talent: The Champions.

-The best of British (and Stavros Flatley) will be returning to take on talent from the rest of the world in a bid to impress Simon Cowell and co, be named the ultimate champion and pocket £100,000.
+The best of British (and Stavros Flatley) will be returning to take on talent from the rest of the world in a bid to impress Simon Cowell and co and be named the ultimate champion, pocketing £100,000 for the pleasure.

 As always, variety is the key – we’ve already seen intensely creepy magicians, operatic theatrics and booty-shaking stormtroopers – with each episode maintaining its magical ability to delight, enthral and appal all at once.